 The framework has five ambitions, which provide a shape for organising the actions.
 However, cultural activities are not tidily delineated and outcomes and actions may contribute to more than one of the ambitions.
 These ambitions are:

 - to become a nationally recognised Centre of Excellence for the use of culture in promoting wellbeing and addressing health inequalities

 - to develop a best practice co-production model for neighbourhoods, with residents truly in the lead

 - to be the best place in Britain to be a homeworker or creative freelancer

 - to be an irresistible magnet for creatives, audiences, visitors and investors

-- to step up as the regional capital of creative productivity and spill-over innovation
+- to step up as the regional capital of creative productivity and innovation